zalando-incubator/stackset-controller/docs/howtos.md

 Which ensures that there is a connection from `Ingress -> Service -> Pods`.

-If you have multiple ports or containers defined in a pod it's important that exactly one of the ports map to the `backendPort` defined for the ingress (default value: `ingress`) i.e. one port of the containers must have the same name or port number as the `backendPort`.
+If you have multiple ports or containers defined in a pod it's important that exactly one of the ports map to the `backendPort` defined for the ingress i.e. one port of the containers must have the same name or port number as the `backendPort`.

 ### Configure custom service ports